surrsurus/edgequest/README.md

 Once you have it downloaded, simply extract the zip file and double click on the `edgequest` file.
 (It should have a little blue and yellow snake icon on it!)

 If you have any problems please notify me by creating an issue on the issue tracker [here](https://github.com/surrsurus/edgequest/issues).

-I was not intending to support Windows, so there may be minor issues.

-#### Mac OS

-Kevin playtested it on his Macbook Air and he used a live USB of linux mint.
-Considering he's the only one I know with a mac, and he found a way to circumvent this problem, there is no planned mac version.

 ## Issue Tracking